mtavast/Body-Maps-of-Love/README.md

 Most of the code used here was repurposed from a previous project (https://version.aalto.fi/gitlab/eglerean/sensations/-/tree/master/) following MIT license.
 Thus, if you reuse the code, please cite:

 Nummenmaa, L., Hari, R., Hietanen, J. K., & Glerean, E. (2018).
 Maps of subjective feelings.
 Proceedings of the National Academy of Sciences, 115(37), 9198-9203. https://doi.org/10.1073/pnas.1807390115

-The files starting with body_* correspond to experiment 1, mind_* to experiment 2, and sim_* to experiment 3 in the manuscript,